FreemarketFX/FreemarketCICD/README.md

 ## Description

-Welcome to Freemarkt centralised build and release workflows.
+Welcome to Freemarket centralised build and release workflows.
-This repository hosts templates of a repeatable build and release process for a rande of languages and Azure resourcse.
+This repository hosts templates for a repeatable build and release process in a variety of languages and Azure resources.

 ## Status